-The Internet edition of “Gazeta Zamojska” described the case of the 42 bulletproof vests confiscated from the transport of humanitarian aid, sent by the Open Dialog Foundation for the Ukrainian military and civilians.
+The Internet edition of “Gazeta Zamojska” described the case of the 42 bulletproof vests confiscated from the transport of humanitarian aid, sent by the Open Dialogue Foundation for the Ukrainian military and civilians.

 The portal describes the August 11th session, during which the Tomaszów Lubelski court rejected the appeal filed regarding the storage of bulletproof vests – stating that the equipment constituted court evidence.